Persistent Local Systems: Dilation

 \section{Dilation}

-In this section, we begin the task of proving stability of the persistence stack of a map.
-Dilation is way of coarsening or smoothing the data of a constructible bisheaf.
+In this section, we begin the task of proving stability of the isobisheaf stack of a map.
+Dilation is an operation that coarsens or smooths the data of a constructible bisheaf.